1908816-xamk/osawp-plugin/originstamp/readme.txt

 == Description ==

 A timestamp is created every time you save a blog post.
+The timestamp is created from a structured data object which also contains all meta-informatin of the blog post.
+By this its required to input your email address, so each time you save a blog post we can send you a copy of the plain structured data object by email.
+This is what you need to store permanently.

 Feedback is very welcome.
 Please visit www.originstamp.org for contact information.